gnowledge/nodeBook/ROADMAP.md

 This roadmap provides a high-level overview.
 The next step is to break down the features in **Phase 1** into more detailed user stories and technical tasks.

-Please review this roadmap.
-We can adjust the priorities and phases based on your feedback.
-Which feature from Phase 1 would you like to begin with?